Oisota/theo-lang/doc/src/core/modules.md

 The module system will be file and directory based similar to how Python and Node.js do things.
 A single file will be considered a "module" and a directory with a special index file (`package.theo`/`index.theo`/etc) will be considered a package.
 The index file will mark a directory as a package and allow importing any submodules into its namespace.
-Under the hood, modules and packages will be transformed into structs with the top-level file contents being the members of the struct.

 Libraries/Code can be imported like so:
 ```text